Psychology doctoral internship rotations and stipend

 All interns participate in psychological assessment throughout the year.
 Depending on clinical rotation schedules, interns are assigned either one full day or two half days every week in “Assessment Clinic” to focus on assessment/assessment training.
 Depending on the mix of training goals in an intern class, individual interns could spend all year doing adult-gero assessment, all year doing child-adolescent assessment or have a combination of both.

-Assessment supervisors provides a weekly psychodiagnostic seminar that meets throughout the year.
-This seminar focuses on the development of assessment techniques through didactics and group supervision for all doctoral interns as well as some advanced practicum students.
+Assessment supervisors provides a weekly group supervision that meets throughout the year and alternates between focus on adult-gero and child-adolescent assessment.
+This group supervision also focuses on the development of assessment techniques through didactics and supervision for all doctoral interns as well as some advanced practicum students.
 Interns have the opportunity to mentor and supervise graduate students in assessment as well.

 Psychodiagnostic and assessment skills are developed by responding to referrals for psychological assessment from all of the hospital's inpatient, outpatient and partial hospital programs.
 In addition to full psychodiagnostic assessments, brief assessments using self-report measures - Personality Assessment Inventory (PAI), Minnesota Multiphasic Personality Inventory-2-RF (MMPI-2-RF), Million Scales, etc. - round out psychodiagnostic activities.
 The range of assessments also includes detailed neuropsychological screening examinations (e.g., three-to-four hour batteries, not full-day batteries).
 This testing typically involves assessment of a premorbid IQ, intellectual assessment and broad evaluation of memory (e.g., CVLT-2, and selected Wechsler Memory Scales), language, frontal/executive (Trails, Stroop), motor and some form of personality assessment such as the PAI, Rorschach or MMPI-2-RF.
 Neuropsych screenings and brief neuropsych assessments are performed with patients of all ages throughout the hospital.
 This is not a specialty neuropsych rotation and interns seeking specialty training in neuropsychology should understand that our training program does not adhere to the Houston Guidelines.

 In addition to the Doctoral Internship in Clinical Psychology, Sharp provides developmentally appropriate practicum training for graduate student who attend(ed) APA-accredited doctoral programs.
 Interns are involved in the training, supervision and mentorship of doctoral students.
 Sharp also provides supervised professional experience and training for individuals who have obtained their doctoral degree from an APA-accredited graduate program in psychology.
-Some of these individuals are in formal fellowship programs.
-Others are employed as behavioral health therapists (BHT) and are registered with the California Board of Psychology as psychological assistants.
+These individuals are employed as behavioral health therapists (BHT) and are registered with the California Board of Psychology as psychological assistants.
 Interns may have the opportunity to work with and/or be supervised by fellows or BHTs.

 Sharp Mesa Vista and Sharp McDonald Center are also training grounds for people working toward degrees and/or licensing in marriage and family therapy, social work, recreation therapy, pharmacy, chaplaincy, dietary, nursing and psychiatry.
 This commitment to training is in line with the value of Sharp and results in a rich environment for improving interdisciplinary team functioning.
 All of these disciplines are recognized as essential members of the interdisciplinary team.